gormantt/foursquare-location-matching/README.md

 Project Code
 --------------------------------------

-The code for the final project
+The code for the final project should be stored under "group code".